b-harvest/Canto/x/liquidstaking/spec/abci.md

 | 5    | 5%       | 2%                        | 7%    | 1       |

 When a chunk is liquid staked, pairing is done sequentially starting from the insurance with the highest ranking.
-Therefore, in the above diagram, the 3 chunks that are staked will be paired with insurance 5, 3, and 1 in that order.
+Therefore, in the above diagram, the 3 chunks that are staked will be paired with insurance 5, 3, 1, 2 and 4 in that order.

 Before reaching the next epoch, a new insurance, Insurance 6, has been added, which refers to Validator 4.
 The total fee for this insurance-validator pair is 5%, making it more attractive in terms of fees compared to the existing insurance-validator pairs.
 Therefore, in the next epoch, this insurance-validator pair will occupy the top position in the ranking, and since the max chunk slot is 5, the insurance with the lowest ranking, Insurance 4, will be pushed out of the slot.
-Furthermore, among the chunks paired with insurance, the one with the lowest ranking, Insurance 1 (rank-out), is replaced by Insurance 6 (rank-in).
-In other words, the chunks paired with Insurance 1 are re-paired with Insurance 6.
+In other words, the chunks paired with Insurance 4 (rank-out) are re-paired with Insurance 6 (rank-in).

 ## Re-pairing
 The re-pairing process depends on whether the rank-in insurance points to the same validator as the rank-out insurance or not.